 All watercraft, motorized and non-motorized, must stop at watercraft inspection stations.
 Watercraft is defined as anything used within the water; including rafts, canoes, kayaks and float tubes.

-We are looking to our anglers for information on their fishing activities in Montana.
-FWP conducts monthly surveys of a random sample of resident and nonresident license anglers.
-If you receive a survey in the mail, please complete it as the information you provide helps us to determine fishing pressure on the lakes and streams of Montana.
+It is that time of year and once again we are looking to our anglers for information on their fishing activities in Montana.
+Fish, Wildlife, & Parks conducts a monthly survey of a random sample of resident and nonresident license anglers.
+If you are one of our anglers who is selected to participate, the surveys will arrive by mail.
+Please complete the survey with your own fishing activity for the specified month.
+The information you provide helps us to determine fishing pressure on the lakes and streams of Montana.

-This Statewide Fisheries Management Plan, the first of its kind for Montana, provides the framework and directions for managing the state’s fishery resources.
+This Statewide Fisheries Management Plan provides the framework and directions for managing the state’s fishery resources.
 Learn more

-As you read through the Newsletter you will notice the multitude and wide variety of activities and actions that FWP performs in order to provide quality fisheries and fishing opportunities to anglers.
+In the Newsletter you will notice wide variety of activities that FWP performs in order to provide quality fisheries and fishing opportunities to anglers.
+Newsletter